 Discover how companies are making travel safer in the post-COVID world, COVID-19’s impact on the travel industry, and what to expect for post-pandemic travel.

 Air Date: July 26, 2021

-Moderator: Mike Carney, Senior Vice President of Emerging Issues, U.S. Chamber of Commerce Foundation, Sarah Schaffer, Vice President of Communications, U.S. Chamber of Commerce Foundation
+Moderator: Michael Carney, Senior Vice President of Emerging Issues, U.S. Chamber of Commerce Foundation, Sarah Schaffer, Vice President of Communications, U.S. Chamber of Commerce Foundation

 Featured Guests: Vik Krishnan, Partner, McKinsey & Co., Jillian Tellez Holub, Partner, McKinsey & Co., Rita Patel, Owner, Hotel Trundle, Dan Freeman, Vice President of Safety Management, The Boeing Company, Joe Allen, Assistant Professor, Harvard T.H.
 Chan School of Public Health, Rebecca Spicer, Senior Vice President of Communications, Airlines for America, Helena Bononi, Commercial Vice President, World Travel and Tourism Council

 The travel industry was one of the hardest-hit sectors during the coronavirus pandemic in 2020, causing ripple effects throughout the economy.
 With the rollout of vaccines and lifting of restrictions across the United States, however, many Americans are itching to book flights in the not-so-distant future but also curious how they'll be kept safe.

 Industry experts shared insights on the science behind the safety of air travel, COVID-19’s economic impact on the travel sector, and what to expect in the months ahead for post-pandemic travel.